Changes to Community Sponsors program

 - The Add Dependent form is being phased out.
 This form was used when there was an addition to the family unit such as a birth of a new baby or a marriage.
-Instead, the updated IMM5373 Sponsorship Undertaking form will include a check box on page 1 to identify additional dependant requests.
-It is still the responsibility of the refugee applicant or their sponsors to notify the visa office of any changes to the family configuration.
-Once received, CPO-W will ask the sponsoring group to submit a completed IMM5373 Sponsorship Undertaking form with any supporting documents to CPO-W within 60 days.
+Instead, the updated IMM5373 Sponsorship Undertaking form now includes a check box on page 1 to identify additional dependant requests.
+It is still the responsibility of the refugee applicant or their sponsors to notify the visa office of any changes to the family configuration by submitting the Undertaking with any supporting documents to CPO-W as soon as possible.
 As with the other forms, a 60-day grace period, expiring on July 13th, 2015 has been granted.

 - One Year Window (OYW): the IMM0008 Generic Application Form must now be submitted to CPO-W together with the OYW request within 1 year of the PA’s arrival (landing) in Canada.
 Once received by CPO-W, the visa office will be deemed to have received the OYW request on the same day as received by CPO-W. A new form (IMM5571) and updated guide (IMM5578) will be available on CIC website on/after May 25, 2015